qmulus-io/deployment/README.md

 This repository contains some basic Chef recipes to turn the OpsWorks 'custom' server type into a pretty full-featured Docker application server, capable of running whatever Dockerized application we choose to throw at it (for now, we'll just be throwing `hello-world`, so that's not really so high a bar).

+We've been using the term 'application' to refer to single server program of whatever type (here it is a python web server that says "hello world" to visitors).
+A complex application may consist of several distinct types of servers -- web servers, api servers, database servers, etc. -- all working together.
+For consistency with OpsWorks's terminology, we're going to refer to this complete environment as a "stack" and each of the separate components within it as "applications".
+A stack may run several redundant instances of each application -- OpsWorks calls these groups of related instances "layers".

 #### How we use OpsWorks

 We're going to set up a simple OpsWorks stack, following along with [this official video tutorial](http://www.youtube.com/watch?v=9NnWJsS4Y2c#t=18), except instead of deploying a PHP application, we're going to set up our stack to run our Dockerized `hello-world` application.
 If you aren't familiar with OpsWorks, watch at least the first minute of the video before continuing.
 That will give you an overview of the basic theory and organization of OpsWorks; this walkthrough will follow the rest of the video pretty much verbatim, except for our custom changes to support Docker.

+The basis for our custom docker recipes came from this excellent blog post about [Running Docker on AWS OpsWorks](http://blogs.aws.amazon.com/application-management/post/Tx2FPK7NJS5AQC5/Running-Docker-on-AWS-OpsWorks).
+Consult that post for further information.

+##### Creating a Stack

 Let's start at the main [OpsWorks console](https://console.aws.amazon.com/opsworks/home#firstrun), which should look like this: